 DFA's consistent, academia-derived strategies have been refined over the course of 40 years.
 They aim to focus on capturing the Market, Size, Value, and Profitability factor premia while maintaining portfolio diversification across cap sizes and geographies as well as minimizing turnover, trading costs, and tax impact.

-So far DFA has released 3 new broad ETFs for retail investors, which we’ll discuss below, but they’ve also converted several of their tax-managed mutual funds to ETFs as well.
+So far DFA has released quite a few new ETFs for retail investors, which we'll discuss below, but they've also converted several of their tax-managed mutual funds to ETFs as well.

 DFAU – Dimensional U.S. Core Equity Market ETF